TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 (1) If the keys still send a *de* command using the second Pad.
 Then unplug or reset the keypad.
 This will delete all
     files. macros and settings but no re-calibration is needed at the first start-up.
-(2) Press either the white button on the Pico MCU baord and hold it in, then press the reset button once, and then only
+(2) Press either the white button on the Pico MCU board and hold it in, then press the reset button once, and then only
     release the white button.
 Or unplug and re-plug the USB cable whilst holding and then release the Pico white button.
     The file manager should show a new storage device named RPI-RP2.
 Drag and drop any of the code.UF2 files to this device.
 It will restart after a second or two.
 If this still does not reset the keypad then instead of the code.UF2